YorkDevelopers/venimus/docs/APIs_for_SystemAdministrators.md

 * The description is required,  and should be in markdown format

 * The user must be a member of the sysadmin administrators role.
-(NEEDS TEST)

 ---